LukasWoodtli/WebPage/pelican/content/harmful_c_functions.md

 | file                   | `fprintf`            | `vfprintf`            |
 | char buffer            | <del>`sprintf`</del> | <del>`vsprintf`</del> |
 | char buffer with size  | `snprintf`           | `vsnprintf`           |

+The `sprintf` and `vsprintf` functions should not be used since the can result in stack overflow.
+They are also suffer from string vulnerability.

+Use `snpritf` or `vsnprintf` instead.

 OpenBSD